Layr-Labs/eigenlayer-docs/docs/eigenda/operator-guides/troubleshooting.md

 "msg="failed to update operator's socket" !BADKEY="execution reverted: RegistryCoordinator.updateSocket: operator is not registered"

-This indicates your RPC endpoint may not be functioning correctly.
+This indicates the RPC endpoint may not be functioning correctly, or the operator config is misconfigured (eg pointing to the wrong chain_id value), or the operator is not registered.

 Please test your RPC endpoint via the following command `curl -I [rpc_url]`.
 - A 400 series response indicates the server is down (unreachable).
 - A 200 series response indicates the server is available and working properly.